ACFPeacekeeper/ACFPeacekeeper/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my research about Deep Reinforcement Learning for Graphs.
+- 🔭 I’m currently working on my research about Deep Reinforcement Learning for Combinatorial Optimization with graph data.
 - 🌱 I’m currently learning about 3D Modeling and Pixel Art for Game Development.
 - 👯 I’m looking to collaborate on any AI related research.
 - 🤔 I’m looking for help with Art and Design in Game Development.